Rick Su

 Biography

 Rick Su is a Professor of Law at the University of North Carolina School of Law, where he teaches and writes in the areas of local government law, immigration, and federalism.
-His research focuses on the intersection between cities and immigration.
-His work has appeared in the Columbia Law Review, the William & Mary Law Review, the University of Pennsylvania Journal of Constitutional Law, and the North Carolina Law Review.
+His research focuses on the intersection between cities, immigration, and the criminal justice system.
+His work has appeared in the Columbia Law Review, the North Carolina Law Review, and the William & Mary Law Review.
+He is also a co-author of the casebook “State and Local Government Law”.

 Su received his B.A. from Dartmouth College in 2001 and his J.D. from Harvard Law School in 2004.
 After graduating from law school, he clerked for The Honorable Stephen Reinhardt on the Ninth Circuit Court of Appeals and worked in the U.S. Department of Housing and Urban Development.
-Prior to joining the Carolina Law faculty in 2019, Su taught at the University at Buffalo School of Law, where he won the faculty teaching award in 2009 and 2015.
+He started his teaching career at the University at Buffalo School of Law, where he won the faculty teaching award in 2009 and 2015.
 He was a Visiting Professor at Harvard Law School in 2015 and Washington University in St. Louis School of Law in 2018.

 Education